Free State Project: Support

 On February 17, 2006, economist Walter Block publicly expressed his support for the FSP and was quoted as saying:

 Jeffrey Tucker reflected about his experiences at the New Hampshire Liberty Forum in Nashua, saying in part: "If you are willing to look past mainstream media coverage of American politics, you can actually find exciting and interesting activities taking place that rise above lobbying, voting, graft and corruption".

 The project was endorsed by Ron Paul and Gary Johnson.
 In 2010, Lew Rockwell from the Mises Institute endorsed the project and referred to the city of Keene, New Hampshire as "the northern capital of libertarianism".
 In 2011, Peter Schiff said he had considered moving to NH at one point.

 Some Republicans have responded more favorably to the project.
 In September 2014, Republican Party Senate nominee Scott Brown, a former United States Senator from Massachusetts, said his election campaign needed "Freestaters" to support him in his one-minute closing statement at the Granite State Debate.

-Former Maine state senator Eric Brakey partially attributed the Republican Party's 2020 election gains to the Free State Project.
+Maine state senator Eric Brakey partially attributed the Republican Party's 2020 election gains to the Free State Project.

 Criticism

 Critics argue that the Free State Project is "radical", a "fantasy", or that they "go too far" in seeking to restrict government.
 The project has drawn criticism from some New Hampshire residents concerned about population pressure and opposition to increased taxation.
-In December 2012, state representative Cynthia Chase (D-Keene) said, "Free Staters are the single biggest threat the state is facing today.
-There is, legally, nothing we can do to prevent them from moving here to take over the state, which is their openly stated goal.
-In this country you can move anywhere you choose and they have that same right.
-What we can do is to make the environment here so unwelcoming that some will choose not to come, and some may actually leave.
-One way is to pass measures that will restrict the 'freedoms' that they think they will find here".

-During and shortly after the Free Town Project was active in Grafton County, there were three bear attacks.
-Several media outlets argued that there was a relationship between the Free Town Project and the bear attacks, and a book was written on the subject by local state reporter Matt Hongoltz-Hetling.

 In 2012, the Concord Police Department applied for $258,000 in federal government funding to buy a Lenco BearCat armored vehicle for protection against terrorist attacks, riots, or shooting incidents.
 The application mentioned "Free Staters" alongside Sovereign Citizens and Occupy New Hampshire as groups that "are active and present daily challenges".
 The grant from the United States Department of Homeland Security was successful, but the Concord City Council revised the application to remove references to those political movements before unanimously approving of the grant.

-A 2022 survey found relatively little awareness of the Free State Project in New Hampshire but generally negative opinions among those familiar: 10% expressed a favorable view and 26% an unfavorable one.
+A 2022 survey found relatively little awareness of the Free State Project in New Hampshire but generally negative opinions among those familiar: 49% of respondents had heard of the project, while 10% expressed a favorable view and 26% an unfavorable one.